McGIllicuddy7/chaser/README.md

-sort a game engine, sort a game
+sort a game engine, sort a game.
+Depends on raylib and I don't own trollface.png